-Valid product data sheet, EPD, product information, certificate from supplier for all included textile/leather or other documentation that proves the emission of formaldehyde is less than 300 ppm, must be available.
-Equivalent documentation must be available for textiles used in children's mattresses that prove the emission of formaldehyde is less than 75 ppm.
+Valid product data sheet, EPD, product information, certificate from supplier for all included textile/leather or other documentation that proves the emission of formaldehyde is less than 75 ppm (mg/kg), must be available.
+For products specially designed for infants and children under 3 years of age, the content should not exceed 20 ppm (mg / kg).

-2.1.3.5 Dirt- and grease-repellent impregnations textile/leather
+2.1.3.5 Water-, dirt- and grease-repellent impregnations textile/leather/artificial leather

-Valid product data sheet, EPD, product information, certificate or other documentation from supplier must be available for all included textile/leather which proves that neither PFOA (perfluorooctanoic acid and salts/esters from them) nor PFOS (perfluorooctane sulphonate and pollutants from it) occur in concentrations higher than 0.1% and for coated fabrics do not exceed the concentration 1 microgram per m2 with respect to its anions, their metal salts, halides, amides and/or other derivatives (including polymers).
+Valid product data sheet, EPD, product information, certificate or other documentation from supplier must be available for all included textile/leather/artificial leather which proves that neither PFOA (perfluorooctanoic acid and salts/esters from them) nor PFOS (perfluorooctane sulphonate and pollutants from it) occur in concentrations higher than 0.1% and for coated fabrics do not exceed the concentration 1 microgram per m2 with respect to its anions, their metal salts, halides, amides and/or other derivatives (including polymers).
+The following substances should not be present in a content higher than 0.5 mg/kg.